create3000/x_ite/docs/_posts/reference/browser-services.md

 #### **name**: string

 A browser-implementation specific string describing the browser.
+This property is read only.

 #### **version**: string

 A browser-implementation specific string describing the browser version.
+This property is read only.

 #### **providerURL**: string

 If provided, the URL to the entity that wrote this browser.
+This property is read only.

 #### **currentSpeed**: number

 The current speed of the avatar in m/s.
+This property is read only.

 #### **currentFrameRate**: number

 The current frame rate in frames per second.
+This property is read only.

 #### **description**: string